isagrabner/agri-pv_ground_and_self_shading/README.md

 ## How to run
 After installing the dependencies, the project can be run by simply downloading all project files and running main.py.

 Example objects for simulatable system types (standard (current name: optimal), vertical, tracking and overhead systems) can be found at the top of the main.py file.
 It is possible to choose one of these (currently by uncommenting the chosen system, potential expansion: add possibility for input via terminal), or create your own pv_system object.
 To do the latter you can copy the syntax used to create the examples (again: potential expansion: add possibility for input via terminal) and change parameters where needed.
-The available instance variables are described in the following.
+The available instance variables are described below.

+Additionally, the field measurements can be adjusted here.
+Length and width of the field are set to 80m by default, a 10m buffer is added on each side during shade calculation, resulting in an 100m by 100m (1ha) field.

 ### Instance Variables:
 - **string system_type**:\